Dewalt-arch/pimpmyadlab/readme.md

  - Install the Operating System
  - Install the Hypervisor GuestOS-Additions/Tools
  - Reboot the vm
- - Copy pimpmyadlab.ps1 to the vm
+ - Copy pimpmyadlab.ps1 to the vm or wget the file directly to that machine:

- - ```wget https://raw.githubusercontent.com/Dewalt-arch/pimpmyadlab/main/pimpmyadlab.ps1 -O pimpmyadlab.ps1```
+   wget https://raw.githubusercontent.com/Dewalt-arch/pimpmyadlab/main/pimpmyadlab.ps1 -O pimpmyadlab.ps1
-   to directly download the script from github -> that machine

 Each run will require the following :
 - start / run / cmd (as administrator)